nais/doc/docs/basics/teams.md

 ## Access to API keys

-In order to access _team API keys_, go to [console](https://console.nav.cloud.nais.io).
-Here you will find API keys for all teams you are a member of.
+In order to access _team API keys_, go to [console](https://console.nav.cloud.nais.io), then go to _settings_ under the specific team.

 ## Rotate API key